 - 1 RADIUS looks for profiles having the format IPXRoute-unit\name-1, where unit\name is the system name. - 2 If at least one profile exists, RADIUS loads all existing profiles having the format IPXRoute-unit\name-num to initialize the IPX routing table.
-The variable group is a number in a accountial series starting with 1 - The variable num is a number in a sequential series, starting with 1. - 3 The MAX queries IPXRoute-unit\name-1, then IPXRoute-unit\name-2, and so on, until it receives an authentication reject from RADIUS. - 4 RADIUS loads the global configuration profiles.
+The variable num is a number in a sequential series, starting with 1. - 3 The MAX queries IPXRoute-unit\name-1, then IPXRoute-unit\name-2, and so on, until it receives an authentication reject from RADIUS. - 4 RADIUS loads the global configuration profiles.
 These configurations have the form IPXRoute-num. - 5 The MAX queries IPXRoute-1, then IPXRoute-2, and so on, until it receives an authentication reject from RADIUS.